 Mr S's representative says he was cold called by Jackson Francis and offered a free pension review.
-His representative says he was told his current pension was frozen and much better investments could be recommended to Mr S. He was then referred to Servatus, and Servatus went on to repeat that his existing pension was not performing well and that better alternatives were available.
-He was then advised to transfer his Aegon pension to the HRS and invested in Dolphin Capital - advice his representative has suggested was from both Jackson Francis and Servatus.
+His representative says he was told his current pensions were frozen and much better investments could be recommended to Mr S. He was then referred to Servatus, and Servatus went on to repeat that his existing pensions were not performing well and that better alternatives were available.
+He was then advised to transfer his Aviva pension, along with his Firm S pension, to the HRS and invest in Dolphin Capital - advice his representative has suggested was from both Jackson Francis and Servatus.
 His representative said that Mr S thought the adviser was trustworthy and they told him he'd make returns of at least 10% per year, so Mr S agreed to proceed.

-Mr S told us he thinks he was a bit naïve when it came to his pension and it wasn't something he thought about a great deal at the time of the transfer, given how far off retirement felt.
+Mr S told us he thinks he was a bit naïve when it came to his pensions and they weren't something he thought about a great deal at the time of the transfer, given how far off retirement felt.
 So, he was generally accepting of what perceived experts said.
 He confirmed he wasn't offered any incentive to transfer.
-Mr S doesn't recall receiving any warnings from Aegon about the potential transfer and says he hadn't seen the Scorpion insert prior to the complaint.
+Mr S doesn't recall receiving any warnings from Aviva about the potential transfer and says he hadn't seen the Scorpion insert prior to the complaint.